Connectivity: About the WSS Agent

 The Symantec WSS Agent provides web security to remote users when a route through the corporate network is not possible or practical.

 When installed on client systems, the WSS Agent works as part of the client system's configuration; after the application is installed, no further configuration is required on the client system.
-It directs content requests to the SymantecWeb Security Service over a secure connection (port 443).
+It directs content requests to WSS over a secure connection (port 443).
 To enforce proxy avoidance, the WSS Agent detects and redirects HTTP proxy requests to any external, non-WSS IP addresses.
 As such requests are redirected, the user is unable to circumvent filtering and malware scanning.

 Furthermore, the WSS Agent provides additional security features.

-- The WSS Agent prevents employees from stopping and starting the service from the Services Management Console, even if such employee has Windows Administrator privileges.
+- The WSS Agent prevents employees from stopping and starting the service from the Services Management Console, even if the employee has Windows Administrator privileges.

-- You can give the ability for employees to temporarily disable the WSS Agent should they be experiencing connection issues.
+- You can give employees the ability to temporarily disable the WSS Agent should they be experiencing connection issues.

 Tip: This and related topics refer to the agent as the WSS Agent, which is the recommended agent.
 However, until further notice, Symantec will continue to support Unified Agent on Windows 7/8 and macOS Sierra Operating Systems only until those operating systems reach end-of-life by their respective vendors.